 Similar to a bouncer at a club, the person(s) responsible for the matchmaking platform should examine all registrations and decide who is and who isn’t allowed to participate.
 This ensures a high quality of participants and prevents misuse or spam.
-For example, with the Converve platform, you can set up rights management in a granular way, e.g.: “Mr Schmidt is responsible for all new registrations for the participant group ‘Buyers from Norway and Sweden’.”
+For example, with the Converve platform, you can set up rights management in a granular way, e.g.: “Mr. Schmidt is responsible for all new registrations for the participant group ‘Buyers from Norway and Sweden’.”

 Get participants involved and maintain contact

-Personalised messages such as “Additional participants have registered who meet your search criteria” encourage matchmaking participants to log into their profile and actively use the platform.
+Personalized messages such as “Additional participants have registered who meet your search criteria” encourage matchmaking participants to log into their profile and actively use the platform.
 Another good practice is to announce suitable event formats – “Further workshops have been added that correspond with your interests”, for example.

 Contact inactive participants

 If registered participants have not yet arranged any meetings via the platform, send reminder emails to precisely this target group, in line with the motto “Event XY starts in 6 days – arrange your meetings now via the matchmaking platform”.
 The Converve platform allows you to address such groups of people in a targeted way.